bixb922/crank-organ/doc-software/README.md

 Select one of the operating modes of the crank wrt music playback:

 Crank does not influence music playback:
-* For one tune only: Start the tune with the start button on the web page or the touchpad.
+* For one tune only: Start the tune with the start button on the web page or the touchpad or the start push button.
 * For all tunes: do not configure a crank sensor (tachometer) on the Pinout page (leave pin numbers blank)

 Crank starts tunes.
 Tune stops if crank stops.
 Tempo is fixed by MIDI file and does not change with crank: